desmond-lartey/PlantsApp-Geodatabse/README.md

      <p><strong>Objective:</strong> The budget table is self-sufficient for this analysis.</p>

 <h4>a.
 Highest and Lowest Estimated Budgets:</h4>
-    <p>The budget table is queried to determine countries with the highest and lowest estimated budgets for adaptation.</p>
+    <li><strong></strong>The budget table is queried to determine countries with the highest and lowest estimated budgets for adaptation. </li>
-    <p>The ORDER BY clause sorts the results based on the Estimated_Budget column in descending and ascending order, respectively.</p>
+    <li><strong></strong>The ORDER BY clause sorts the results based on the Estimated_Budget column in descending and ascending order, respectively. </li>

 <h4>b.
 Main Climate Vulnerabilities for Top 5 Budgets:</h4>
-    <p>The budget table is again used to list the main climate vulnerabilities for countries with the top 5 highest estimated budgets.</p>
+    <li>Budget<strong></strong>The budget table is again used to list the main climate vulnerabilities for countries with the top 5 highest estimated budgets.</li>

 <h3>2.
 Adaptation Strategies:</h3>
     <p><strong>Objective:</strong> Identify the most commonly recommended plant species across countries and the adaptation strategies for countries with specific vulnerabilities.</p>
     <p><strong>Relationships:</strong> The adaptation table is used for this analysis.
 Multiple columns within the table are aggregated to determine the most common plant species.</p>

 <h4>a.
 Most Commonly Recommended Plant Species:</h4>
-    <p>The adaptation table is queried to determine the most commonly recommended plant species across countries.</p>
+    <p><strong>Adaptation:</strong>The adaptation table is queried to determine the most commonly recommended plant species across countries.</p>
-    <p>The GROUP BY clause groups the results by the OrnamentalPlantSpecies column, and the ORDER BY clause sorts the results based on the count of countries recommending each species.</p>
+    <p><strong>Relationships:</strong>The GROUP BY clause groups the results by the OrnamentalPlantSpecies column, and the ORDER BY clause sorts the results based on the count of countries recommending each species.</p>

 <h4>b.
 Adaptation Strategies for Specific Vulnerabilities:</h4>
-    <p>The adaptation table is queried to list countries with specific vulnerabilities (e.g., "Water scarcity") and their associated adaptation strategies.</p>
+    <p><strong>AAdaptation:</strong>The adaptation table is queried to list countries with specific vulnerabilities (e.g., "Water scarcity") and their associated adaptation strategies.</p>

 <h3>3.
 Climate Trends:</h3>
     <p><strong>Objective:</strong> Count countries experiencing warming vs. cooling trends and identify countries with the most severe climate states.</p>
     <p><strong>Relationships:</strong> The climate table is used to determine climate trends and states for different countries.</p>

 <h4>a.
 Warming vs. Cooling Trends:</h4>
-    <p>The climate table is queried to count the number of countries experiencing warming and cooling trends.</p>
+    <p><strong>Climate:</strong>The climate table is queried to count the number of countries experiencing warming and cooling trends.</p>
-    <p>The WHERE clause filters the results based on the presence of the words "Warming" and "Cooling" in the Climate Trend column.</p>
+    <p><strong>Clause:</strong>The WHERE clause filters the results based on the presence of the words "Warming" and "Cooling" in the Climate Trend column.</p>

     <h4>b.
 Countries with Severe Climate States:</h4>
     <p>The climate table is used to list countries with severe climate states, specifically those with the word "rainfall" in the Current Climate State column.</p>